 Impact on Job Safety

-According to a study by the National Institute on Drug Abuse, employees who tested positive for marijuana had 55% more industrial accidents, 85% more injuries and 75% greater absenteeism than those who tested negative.
+According to one study focused on postal employees, those who tested positive for marijuana had 55% more industrial accidents, 85% more injuries, and 75% greater absenteeism than those who tested negative.
 Additionally, impairment on the job can result in decreased productivity, increased workers’ compensation claims and higher turnover.
 While it is becoming more difficult to find workers that meet a drug-free criteria, especially those required for certain safety-sensitive roles, it is critical that parameters of use and possession are clearly defined.
 Managers who are trained to enforce policies properly can provide the best support by recognizing impairment in employees and, thus, keeping the entire workforce safe.

 For more expertise, guidance or resources on this topic, please contact [email protected].